xavierjohn/SearchIndexDisasterRecoverNearRealTime/docs/Deployment.md

 # Deployment
 Deployment requires two resource groups in two different zones.
-I used East US 2 and West US 2.
+I used East US 2 and West US 2 in this example.

 The following resources are needed in both the regions.
 1)	Azure Cognitive Search Index